Woodsman: Pole climbing

-This event involves a harnessed and belayed climber getting to the top of a featureless pole as quickly as possible.
+A harnessed and belayed climber must reach the top of a featureless pole as quickly as possible.
 The pole is typically the size of a standard telephone pole, and the climber wears homemade spikes in order to make rapid upward progress.

 Fire build

-The Fire Build event involves making a fire using a tool, a piece of dried wood, and strike anywhere matches.
+The fire build event involves making a fire using a tool, a piece of dried wood, and strike anywhere matches.
 A can of soapy water is placed on top of the fire, and time is called for the event when the can boils over.
 The event may be run with one or two competitors and using one or two tools.
 When two tools are used, one tool is usually a hatchet or small axe, and the second tool is a knife.
 The event is scored for time.

 Culture

 The culture on teams which participate in woodsmen competitions varies widely from that of a drinking club with chainsaws to a school sanctioned varsity sport with all the associated visibility and expectations thereof.
 The sport has been co-educational for all of recent memory, and female competitors are for the most part given equal treatment to men, though the professional circuit has largely chosen to ignore women.
 Fraternization among team members is frequent.

-The atmosphere at a woodsmen meet oscillates between the seriousness competition and the friendly environment of the county fair.
+The atmosphere at a woodsmen meet oscillates between the seriousness of competition and the friendly environment of the county fair.
 Competitors practice specific events for weeks and months, gaining efficiency and power in every movement.
-The selection of equipment is not something to be taken lightly, given its considerable cost, and each piece of wood is scrutinized for imperfections and knots that might interfere with its eventual bifurcation.
+The selection of equipment is not something to be taken lightly, given its considerable cost, and each piece of wood is scrutinized for imperfections and knots.
 The weight of pulp may need to be judged solely by sight, and insights into the quirks of a log roll log can be garnered from watching other competitors.

 On the lighter side, these events are frequently attended by friends and family, who mingle freely with the woodsmen.
 Actual hostility between teams is rare and most competitors come to know each other by name.
 Booing is unheard of at woodsmen competitions: competitors cheer loudly for their own team members and for members of other teams.
 Those competitors that finish last are urged on until the event is completed.
-As competitors rarely have any experience in woodsmen before entering college competition, novice competitors are actively recruited from students with no previous wood chopping experience.
+As competitors rarely have any experience in timber sports before entering college competition, novice competitors are actively recruited from students with no previous wood chopping experience.